nus-cs2103/website-base/schedule/evidence/gitAndGithub.md

 **Acceptable**: Show how to traverse history using any local repo.

-**Suggested**: Show how to traverse history using the steps given in the LO above.
+**Suggested**: Show how to traverse history using the steps given in the topic above.

 **Submission**: Demo during the tutorial.